WizeEveryWhere/OpenWize-Up/docs/welcome.rst

    The Wize'up board

-Wize'Up is an "Open Hardware", designed and made by the Alciom compagny (`Alciom`_).
+Wize'Up is an "Open Hardware", designed and made by the Alciom company (`Alciom`_).
 All the details and documentation can be found on the `Wize’Up`_ website page.
 Wize'Up is delivered with its base board allowing you to quickly start your project.

 .. figure:: pics/wize-up_base-board.png